OpsOrch/opsorch-copilot/DESIGN.md

 Purpose: define how Copilot answers OpsOrch operational questions using only `opsorch-mcp` tools and an LLM that plans, calls tools, and summarizes results.

 ## Goals
-- Use MCP tools (no direct Core calls) to gather incidents, timelines, tickets/alerts, logs, metrics, and services.
+- Use MCP tools (no direct Core calls) to gather incidents, timelines, tickets, alerts, logs, metrics, and services.
 - Support the common questions catalog (summaries, severity triggers, similar incidents, deploy correlation, logs/metrics drill, causal hints).
 - Keep answers short, with evidence (IDs, time ranges, trends) and uncertainty when data is missing.